soma-ramesh/Enterprise-Sales-Intellignce-for-CRM-and-ERP/README.md

 # Enterprise-Sales-Intellignce-for-CRM-and-ERP
-Building a modern data warehouse with MySQL, including ETL process, data modeling, and EDA
+Building a modern Data WareHouse with MySQL, including ETL process, Data Modeling, and EDA.